TheCandidStartup/TheCandidStartup.github.io/_drafts/boring-spreadsheet.md

 Second, a system that uses the dependency graph to determine which formulas need to be calculated in which order (the "calculation chain").
 Excel doesn't update the calculation chain as the spreadsheet is edited.
 Instead, it updates it dynamically during the calculation process.
 It starts with the calculation chain used last time and if it encounters a formula with dependents that are still dirty, it moves the formula further down the chain.

-Finally, there's a system that calculates all the formulas and updates the values in the corresponding cells.
+Finally, there's the system that calculates all the formulas and updates the values in the corresponding cells.
 Each formula for a dirty cell is calculated in calculation chain order.
 The cell value is updated and the cell marked as complete.

 For now, we're going to treat the first two systems as a black box and focus on the calculation of the formulas.